David Pope (cartoonist): Awards and recognition

 As of 2022, Pope has received 15 Stanley Awards as voted by his peers in the Australian Cartoonists' Association.
 This includes the Gold Stanley for overall Australian Cartoonist of the Year in 2010, 2012, 2015 and 2022 as well as other Stanley Awards for Editorial/Political Cartoonist (2002, 2011, 2012, 2014 and 2022), Humorous Illustrator (2001, 2003, 2004 and 2005), and Illustrator (2020 and 2022).

-Pope won the Walkley Award for cartoon of the year in 2015 ("He Drew First") and in 2022 ("Rollout de Vax").
+Pope won the Walkley Award for cartoon of the year in 2015 ("He Drew First"), 2022 ("Rollout de Vax") and 2025 ("Gaza").

 Pope has also won four Ranan Lurie Political Cartoon Awards from the United Nations Correspondents Association, and the Cartoonist of the Year by the Museum of Australian Democracy in 2012 and 2022.

 In 2015, Pope drew a cartoon titled "He Drew First" in response to the Charlie Hebdo shooting, which quickly found 'viral' international fame.
 A signed print of this cartoon, was presented to Charlie Hebdo magazine by Australian Foreign Minister Julie Bishop as an official gift in April 2015.
 The cartoon has been described as "arguably one of the most viewed Australian cartoons ever produced", due to the internationally-relevant topic of the cartoon, and its rapid spread through social media.